BeyondATC/BeyondATC_Wiki/docs/onboarding/getting-started.md

 ### Setting up AI Traffic

 1. **Close any other traffic injector**
-   Make sure to close any other traffic injectors, but keep the aircraft models from your preferred injector.
-BeyondATC needs to have models from one of these injectors to work properly:
+   Make sure to close any other traffic injectors, but keep the aircraft models from your preferred source.
+BeyondATC needs to have models from one of these to work properly:

     - FSLTL
     - Alpha India Group (AIG)
     - FS Traffic
+    - BravoAirspace Airline Traffic Global (ATG) *(MSFS 2024 only)*

     We currently recommend using **FSLTL models**, as they offer the best integration with the system.
+On MSFS 2024 you can also use **BravoAirspace ATG**, which adds airline liveries to the simulator's built-in (native) traffic models.

 2. **Install models (if needed)**
    If you don’t have any aircraft models installed, you can download the FBW installer and install the Base Models from **FSLTL traffic**:  [Download FBW Installer](https://api.flybywiresim.com/installer)